 We can change this.
 We still have the power.
 Public funding of elections, effective limits on the size of financial “contributions” to campaigns and independent PACs, and meaningful disclosure of contributors can help break the influence of money on elections.
 Ranked Choice Voting can allow voters to express their real preferences without fear that choosing their preferred candidate will elect a candidate they oppose.
 And voter education can offset the impact of decades of propaganda designed to reduce the public’s support for democracy itself.

-For more detail see “Democracy Story #2 thru #7” for increasingly detailed accounts of the situation we currently face.
+For more detail see “Democracy Journey #2 thru #7” for increasingly detailed accounts of the situation we currently face.

 Join with us in our effort to educate, organize and encourage our fellow citizens to stand up for Democracy.

-Next Democracy Story: "#2 - The Plan to Defeat Democracy"
+Next Democracy Journey: "#2 - The Plan to Defeat Democracy"